 Broken Shoulder Blade

-Early physical therapy with exercises designed to improve the range of shoulder motion are started about one week after the injury.
+Early physical therapy with exercises designed to improve the range of shoulder motion usually is started about one week after the injury.
 It is important to start these exercises early to avoid a frozen shoulder.
 A loss of motion in the shoulder can occur if the shoulder is not used for a prolonged period.

 Next Steps Follow-up